apache/flink-web/_posts/2017-07-04-flink-rescalable-state.md

 ## Reassigning Operator State When Rescaling

 First, we’ll discuss how state reassignment in rescaling works for operator state.
 A common real-world use-case of operator state in Flink is to maintain the current offsets for Kafka partitions in Kafka sources.
-Each Kafka source instance would maintain `<PartitionID, Offset>` pairs–one pair for each Kafka partition that the source is reading–as operator state.
+Each Kafka source instance would maintain `<PartitionID, Offset>` pairs – one pair for each Kafka partition that the source is reading–as operator state.
 How would we redistribute this operator state in case of rescaling?
 Ideally, we would like to reassign all `<PartitionID, Offset>` pairs from the checkpoint in round robin across all parallel operator instances after the rescaling.

 As a user, we are aware of the “meaning” of Kafka partition offsets, and we know that we can treat them as independent, redistributable units of state.
-The problem remains how we can we share this domain-specific knowledge with Flink.
+The problem of how we can we share this domain-specific knowledge with Flink remains.

 **Figure 2A** illustrates the previous interface for checkpointing operator state in Flink.
 On snapshot, each operator instance returned an object that represented its complete state.
 In the case of a Kafka source, this object was a list of partition offsets.